aliyr/React-library-boilerplate/README.md

 ### Hint

-before you started working with gulp, make sure you have installed `gulp-cli` globally on your machine
+before you start working with gulp, make sure you have installed `gulp-cli` globally on your machine

 ## Step Four